Naples to Amalfi Coast - By Train, Bus, Ferry, and Taxi

 Train

-For most travelers, the easiest way to get from Naples to Sorrento is to take the train.
-Unlike in most of Italy, the service is not via Trenitalia or Italo.
+Unlike in most of Italy, train service between Naples and Salerno not provided by Trenitalia or Italo.
 Instead, a local company called Ente Autonomo Volturno operates the two different train lines that run the route: the Circumvesuviana and the Campania Express.

 Bus

-The Curreri Viaggi Bus Company runs the route, and the bus departs multiple times per day, starting at 9:00 AM and with a final departure at 7:30 PM.
-The journey takes about 1 hour and 30 minutes and costs 10 euros.
+Buses depart a few times per day, starting at 9:00 AM and with a final departure at 7:30 PM.
+The journey takes 1.5 hours and tickets cost 10 euros.

 Ferry